 That’s why we began our Barefeet program in which a child and their parent or guardian is taken to a shoe store by one of our partner organizations where the child is able to pick out EXACTLY what pair of shoes they want.

-We have seen firsthand the expression of joy on their faces when they are told they can pick any pair they want of the dozens displayed on the wall, perhaps only second, or third, to Christmas or their birthday.
+We have seen firsthand the expression of joy on their faces when they are told they can pick any pair they want of the dozens displayed on the wall.
+The experience is perhaps only second or third compared to Christmas or their birthdays.

-For some (mostly boys) they know exactly which pair they want within seconds of setting their eyes on them.
-Even prodding from their moms or dads or the shoe salesman questioning “Are you sure those are the ones you want?
+For some, (mostly boys) they know exactly which pair they want within seconds of setting their eyes on them.
+Even prodding from their moms, dads or the shoe salesman questioning “Are you sure those are the ones you want?
 You haven’t even looked at all of them” does nothing to dissuade them.

-It was, as they say, love at first sight.
+It is, as they say, love at first sight.